WEXIAWANG/DatCracker/README.md

 # DatCracker
-A .Dat to jpg decryption tool
+A .Dat to jpg decryption script